How does my student find out about important dates or events on campus?

 Even students who have done exceptionally well in high school find college work challenging.
 Students spend less time in class and more time in preparation.
 College professors demand much more, and course material is covered at a faster pace.
 One of the advantages of a small school like MC is that students can get help from their professors.
 There are also numerous support programs in place like Group Study, the Writing Center, and Supplemental Instruction.
 But the first step is for the student to speak to the professor, one-on-one.
 The second step is to NOT WAIT until grades drop to take advantage of Group Study sessions or the Writing Center.

-January Term, or J-Term, is a three-week mini-term that occurs in January.
-Classes during this academic session occur between the fall and spring semesters and typically begin on the Monday following New Year's Day.
+May Term is a three-week mini-term that occurs in May.
+Classes during this academic session occur after the spring semester and typically begin on the Monday following Commencement.
 Since the length of the term is compressed, classes are longer and more frequent (generally between 9 a.m. and noon or between 1 p.m. and 4 p.m. each day) for more intense and concentrated study.
-Students enroll in one course during J-Term and usually earn three credit hours, which are applied toward the total credit hours needed to fulfill general education requirements.
+Students enroll in one course during May Term and usually earn three credit hours, which are applied toward the total credit hours needed to fulfill general education requirements.
 Off-campus trips scheduled as part of course syllabi can last an afternoon or two weeks and can take students places as near as the Great Smoky Mountains National Park or as far away as South Africa.
-All freshmen and seniors are required to attend J-Term.
-Fall tuition covers the tuition cost of J-Term.

 How many students live on campus?